AdobeDocs/experience-platform.en/help/ai-assistant/home.md

 Read this document to learn about AI Assistant for Adobe Experience Platform.

-AI Assistant is a UI feature that you can use to understand concepts, troubleshoot problems, and generate insights about your Adobe Experience Platform and Real-Time Customer Data Platform data objects.
+AI Assistant is a UI feature that you can use to understand concepts, troubleshoot problems, and generate operational insights about your Adobe Experience Platform, Real-Time Customer Data Platform, Adobe Journey Optimizer, and Customer Journey Analytics data objects.

 You can query AI Assistant for information such as: